dbmdz/solr-ocrhighlighting/docs/performance.md

 Another option to influence the performance of the plugin is to tune some runtime options for highlighting.
 For any of these, refer to the [Querying section](https://dbmdz.github.io/solr-ocrhighlighting/query/) for more details.

+- If you're storing documents at the page-level in the index, you can set the `hl.ocr.trackPages` parameter to `false` (default is `true`).
+This will skip seeking backward in the input from the match position to find the containing page, which can be costly.
 - Tune the number of candidate passages for ranking with `hl.ocr.maxPassages`, which defaults to `100`.
 Lowering this is better for performance, but means that the resulting snippets might not be the most relevant in the document.
 - Change the limit (`hl.ocr.limitBlock`) and/or context block types (`hl.ocr.contextBlock`) to something lower in the